 Improvising on Banjo

-Here s a list of practical suggestions that may help
+A list of suggestions that may help

 1. Learn at least ten Earls Scruggs' classics correctly.